EriCheww/ECE4191-R15/docs/operation.md

 Once you have successfully connected to the Raspberry Pi over SSH, the next step is to start the control and video streaming services.

 These scripts were already configured during the First Time Setup.
+> Ensure all items in **Safety Manual → 6 Pre-Use Safety Checklist** are completed before running any scripts.

 1. **Navigate to the project directory**
     ``` bash